Literary-Insights/blog/src/content/blog/101 Essays That Will Change The Way You Th - Brianna Wiest.txt-1.md

 In short, we tend to value our own suffering because it has become familiar and feeds unhealthy attachments and beliefs we hold about ourselves.
 Freeing ourselves from unnecessary suffering requires awareness of its root causes in ourselves, acceptance of painful emotions, and the journey of healing.

- Here is a summary of the key ideas:

 • Loneliness is an idea that arises from depending on others for self-worth and a sense of connection.
 True connection comes from within, not from external interaction or approval.